PaloAltoNetworks/learn-prisma-cloud-automation/compute/custom-defender-images/README.md

 2. Verify you see the new defender in Prisma Cloud by going to **Compute > Manage > Defenders > Manage > Defenders**

+## Congratulations
-## Congratulations - You created a Custom Image with Prisma Cloud Defender
+- You created a Custom Image with Prisma Cloud Defender
+- You created an image tagging and IAM policy to enforce the use of the image
+- As a bonus you also used a Secrets Manager to secure your sensitive credentials

+## Simplified and Automated security that PROTECTS your workloads!
+That's the power of Primsa Cloud!

-### Additional References:
+#### Additional References:
 - [Secrets Manager IAM Role Examples](https://docs.aws.amazon.com/mediaconnect/latest/ug/iam-policy-examples-asm-secrets.html)